 NHS Lothian has launched a campaign to make sure patients know where to get help if they are sick or injured this winter.

-The “Not Just A&E” campaign is designed to help patients get the right care in the right place and ensure that the emergency department is able to focus on treating people in life-threatening situations.
+The ‘Not Just A&E’ campaign has been designed to help patients get the right care in the right place and ensure that the emergency department is able to focus on treating people in life-threatening situations.

-Emergency departments in Lothian are busier than ever before and “Not Just A&E” is designed to remind patients of the other expert options available.
-It urges patients to consider minor injuries units, pharmacists, optometrists, dentists and their GP.
+‘Not Just A&E’ urges patients to consider minor injuries units, pharmacists, optometrists, dentists and their GP.
 And if they are looking for help at night or on weekends to remember to use NHS 24.

 Jacquie Campbell, chief officer of Acute Services, NHS Lothian, said: “We know that it can be confusing to know where to get help and often patients may find themselves in A&E because they are not sure of the alternatives.